2023 Mazda CX-30 Review and Test Drive: Appeal Is More Than Skin Deep

 The dial works as intended, and the menu selections are easily understood.
 You can also press a button on the steering wheel and issue voice commands, although the system is limited to specific prompts.
 Other automakers, such as Hyundai, employ technology that responds to natural speech and is more user friendly.
 The 2023 CX-30 is Apple CarPlay and Android Auto compatible.
 This means you can communicate with Siri on your iPhone, for example, and bypass Mazda's built-in voice assistant system.
 You'll need a USB cable to use the smartphone connectivity.

 Safety also falls under the technology umbrella and is addressed by various advanced driving assistance systems.
 They contribute to the Insurance Institute for Highway Safety (IIHS) naming the CX-30 a 2023 Top Safety Pick.
-The National Highway Traffic Safety Administration (NHTSA) has not announced an overall rating for Mazda's compact crossover SUV, but you can check the NHTSA website for updates.
+The National Highway Traffic Safety Administration (NHTSA) has not announced an overall rating for Mazda's compact crossover SUV, but you can check the for updates.

 The steering wheel and driver's gauge panel on a Mazda CX-30.Thom Blackett